kasperfg16/p6-swarm/README.md

     a)

-    SSH onto the computer on the robot e.g. via the use of putty SSH client: <https://itsfoss.com/putty-linux/>
+    SSH onto the robot computer e.g. via the use of putty SSH client: <https://itsfoss.com/putty-linux/>

     Then run the following command

     ``` bash
     python3 Reset_Teensy
     ```